Édouard-Marcel Sandoz Bird Tea Set

 These teapots in the Kamm Collection by the ceramicist Richard Notkin (American, b.
 1948) were created as part of his Yixing series.
 Though Notkin is

-This teapot sculpture is by the contemporary ceramics artist Laura, or “Red,” Weldon Sandlin.
-Sandlin was born in Owensboro, KY, and now lives and works
+The Chinese Quinteapots is a teapot sculpture by the contemporary ceramics artist Laura, or “Red,” Weldon Sandlin.
+Sandlin was born in Owensboro, KY, and now